 In a city with an estimated 400,000 French residents, South Kensington boasts perhaps the largest concentration of London’s French population.
 There you’ll find plentiful French cafés, independent shops, and eateries all clustered around the areas Institut Français, the Lycée Charles de Gaulle and the Ambassade de France.
 The strong café culture makes it a joy to wander around and grab a perch wherever takes your fancy, as you immerse yourself in a sample of the French experience in London.

-10. Le Pont de la Tour’s Bastille Day party
+7. Celebrate at Le Pont de la Tour’s Bastille Day party

-11. Check out the Eiffel Tower
+8. Check out the Eiffel Tower

 On a clear day, you can often quite easily see the Eiffel Tower from the viewpoints around London.
 Okay, so, maybe not actually.
 It’s really just the Crystal Palace transmission mast.
 But, hey, it doesn’t take long to get to Paris from London.
-The Eurostar takes under two and a half hours, so in the same day you could see the genuine article and the imposter.
-I wonder how many other fake Eiffel Tower’s there are throughout the world.
+The Eurostar takes under two and a half hours, so on the same day you could see the genuine article and the imposter.
+I wonder how many other fake Eiffel Towers there are throughout the world.
 Don’t they know that identity theft isn’t a joke?